-The Elephant Foot is a very easy plant that will be able to thrive and spread life in most homes.
+The Elephant Foot is a very easy plant that will be able to thrive and spread life in any home.
 In the tuber, it stores water for dry periods, making it tolerant to drying out.
 The detailed pattern on the body with small joints makes it resemble an Elephant's Foot.
 The plant is native to eastern Mexico.

 Botanical name: Beaucarnea recurvata

-Location: The Elephant Foot plant will love a bright location, but also thrives nicely somewhere in the home with light shade.
-Be aware, however, that it will also need watering more often if it is in direct sunlight.
+Location: The Elephant Foot plant will love a bright location, but it will also survive being put in light shade.
+However, be aware that it will also need watering more often if placed in direct sunlight.

 Temperature: The plant thrives at temperatures between 8-30 °C.

-Fertilizer: If you want to boost the growth of your elephant foot, you can give it a bit of fertilizer during the summer period.
-Just read the dosage instructions on the product you want to use - and make sure not to give too much.
+Fertilizer: If you want to boost the growth of your elephant foot, you can add a bit of fertilizer to the soil during the summer period.
+Read the dosage instructions on the product you want to use - and make sure not to give too much.